 Publish your research in as visual of a form as possible, for easy sharing.
-This means add infographics and images, charts, etc.
+This means to add infographics and images, charts, etc.

 Here is a recent research study created by we are social and Hootsuite about digital marketing.

-It was posted January 30, 2018.
+It was posted on January 30, 2018.
 In the 3 months since being published, it has gained 704 total links.

 4. Do reviews or roundups